stoplightio/prism/docs/examples.md

 ### Use the Faker extension for more meaningful examples

-In case you're using dynamic examples, you can instruct with a simple extension what kind of data you're looking for, even if the official JSON Schema does not support such values, using the `x-faker` property.
+In case you're using dynamic examples, you can instruct with a simple extension what kind of data you're looking for, even if the official OpenAPI Schema Object does not support such values, using the `x-faker` property.

 You can use any of the [supported API Methods][fakerjs]